 If you are seeing this error on your own YouTube live stream embed, you may want to check that you have embed content enabled.
 To do this, navigate to your video or live stream settings page, and look for the ‘Allow embedding’ option.
 Make sure this box is checked and you should no longer see the YouTube video unavailable error when trying to embed your YouTube live stream content.

-If you are in the WordPress space and are looking for a reliable and flexible way to embed YouTube live streams and video content, I’m sure you can see from this article that StreamWeasles has you covered.
+If you’re looking for a hassle-free experience when it comes to embedding YouTube content, StreamWeasels has it all.
+Display your YouTube content in a variety of different layouts and give your users an amazing YouTube experience on your very own site.
 Feel free to take a look around our website and consider purchasing StreamWeasels YouTube Integration, and if you have any questions please don’t hesitate to reach out.